Remember show-and-tell? It was fun, right? The good news is that it was also a great training ground for improving your public speaking ability.

 The Bottom Line

 Show-and-tell was fun!
-And it still can be a pleasure to share your ideas and get feedback from your audience.
+And it can still be a pleasure to share your ideas and get feedback from your audience.
 It doesn’t have to be hard or painful to present in order to be effective or to be taken seriously.
 When you enjoy show-and-tell time, your audience will, too.

 This article was originally posted on BeInkandescent.com in May 2014.